Tamper Detection against Unitary Operators: Introduction

-The efficiency of AMD codes (or tamper detection codes) is measured by the overhead for $n$ over $k$.
-An optimal code for parameters $k$ and $\epsilon$ has the smallest possible $n$.
-For a security parameter $\eps \leq 2^{-\lambda}$, Theorem~\ref{thm_1} gives $(k,k+ 2\lambda + 2\log(d+1), 2^{-\lambda} )$ AMD codes.
-The overhead for encoded length $n$ over the message length $k$ is $2\lambda + 2\log(d+1) \leq 2\lambda + 2\log( \frac{k}{\lambda}+3)$.
-In~\cite{CPX14}, it is shown that this overhead is optimal up to a multiplicative factor $2$. \paragraph*{\textbf{Classical Tamper detection.}} AMD codes provide tamper detection security against function family of size $2^n$.
-However, the size of tampering family $\mathcal{F}$ can be up to $2^{2^n}$ when one considers all classical boolean functions $f$ from $n$-bits to $n$-bits.
-Thus, it is interesting to see how big this family can be made, and still guarantee a tamper detection property.
-Again, one can see that it is not possible to achieve tamper detection for complete family of size $2^{2^{n}}$.
-For example, consider family of constant functions $f(m) = \enc({m_0})$ for some fixed ${m_0}$.
-For such $f$ no scheme can satisfy property A (or A$^\prime$).
+Recall that $k$ and $n$ are bit lengths of message and codewords, respectively.
+The additive overhead of $n$ over $k$ measures the efficiency of AMD codes.
+An optimal code for parameters $k$ and $\eps$ has the smallest possible $n$.
+For the security parameter $\eps \leq 2^{-\lambda}$, Fact~\ref{thm_1} gives $(k,\ k+ 2\lambda + 2\log(d+1),\ 2^{-\lambda})$ AMD codes.
+Thus, the overhead for codeword length (over the message length) is $2\lambda + 2\log(d+1)$, which was later shown to be optimal up to a multiplicative factor two~\cite{CPX14}.

+\paragraph*{\textbf{Classical Tamper Detection.}} AMD codes provide tamper detection security against a function family of size $2^n$.
+However, the size of the tampering family $\mathcal{F}_{\mathsf{Adv}}$ can be up to $2^{n 2^n}$ when one considers all classical Boolean functions $f$ from $n$-bits to $n$-bits.
+Thus, it is interesting to see how big this family can be made, while achieving tamper detection.
+Again, one can see that it is not possible to construct tamper detection codes for the complete family of size $2^{n 2^{n}}$.
+For example, consider a family of functions $\mathcal{F}_{\mathrm{con}} = \lbrace f_i(m) = \enc({i}) \rbrace_{i \in \mathcal{M}}$.
+No scheme can satisfy Property~\ref{item:intro_soundness_1} (or even \ref{item:intro_relaxed_soundness}) for such a family.